On This Page

 Does Insurance Cover CPAP Filters?

-Can an FSA or HSA be Used to Buy CPAP Filters?
+Can You Use an FSA or HSA to Buy CPAP Filters?

-As a necessary component of CPAP supplies, filters should qualify for purchase through a flexible spending account or health savings account.
+As a necessary component of CPAP supplies, filters should qualify for purchase through a flexible spending account (FSA) or health savings account (HSA).
 Check with your plan provider before allocating funds for this use.

 Frequently Asked Questions